-We have a limited but adequate number of school owned laptops that we hire on an annual basis to students, with priority given to senior school students.
+The school has a limited but adequate number of school owned laptops that we hire on an annual basis to students, with priority given to senior school students.

-FEE: \$200 per annum (required before laptop can be issued).
+The Annual School Laptop Hire option has a fee of \$200 per annum (required before laptop can be issued).
 Pro-rata refunds are based on a full school term, not part thereof (\$50 term).
 New enrolments throughout the year are charged in the same manner.